Insulin

 Your costs in Original Medicare

-The cost of a one-month supply of each Part D-covered insulin is capped at $35, and you don’t have to pay a deductible for insulin.
-This applies to everyone who takes insulin, even if you get Extra Help.
-If you get a 60- or 90-day supply of insulin, your costs can't be more than $35 for each month's supply of each covered insulin.
-For example, if you get a 60-day supply of a Part D-covered insulin, you'll generally pay no more than $70.
-Other questions about insulin coverage?
+- The cost of a one-month supply of each Part D- and Part B-covered insulin product is capped at $35, and you don’t have to pay a for insulin.
+If you get a three-month supply of insulin, your costs can't be more than $35 for each month's supply of each covered insulin product.
+This means you'll generally pay no more than $105 for a three-month supply of covered insulin.

 Things to know